Lewis and Clark's Columbia River

 Vancouver Trout Hatchery ...

-The Vancouver Trout Hatchery is located on the Washington side of the Columbia River at River Mile (RM) 113, just upstream of the Interstate 205 Bridge, and two miles downsteam from Fishers Landing.
-The Hatchery can be reached from the Evergreen Highway, north of Washington State Highway 14.
-Today the Vancouver Trout Hatchery is also home to the Columbia Springs Environmental Education Center, the Biddle Natural Reserve, West Biddle Lake, and numerous hiking trails.
-The Hatchery is under control of the Washington State Department of Fish and Wildlife (WDFW).
-In the 1990s, the WDFW entered onto a twenty-year agreement with Clark Public Utilities to keep the hatchery open and producing fish.
-The hatchery and its operations have been incorporated into Columbia Springs' educational programs.
-The WDFW property north of Highway 14 is a protected watershed to provide water for hatchery operations.
-This area was once the home to the Hudson's Bay Company sawmills.
+The Vancouver Trout Hatchery is located on the Washington side of the Columbia River at River Mile (RM) 113.
+Downstream is the Interstate 205 Bridge and the small communities of Ellsworth and Image.
+Two miles upstream is Fishers Landing.
+The Vancouver Trout Hatchery can be reached from the Evergreen Highway, north of Washington State Highway 14.
+Today the Hatchery is also home to the Columbia Springs Environmental Education Center, the Biddle Natural Reserve, East and West Biddle Lakes, and numerous hiking trails.
+It is under control of the Washington State Department of Fish and Wildlife (WDFW).
+This area was once the home to the a Hudson's Bay Company sawmill.

-Trout Hatchery Viewing Ponds ...
+Viewing Ponds ...

 Image, 2008, Vancouver Trout Hatchery, click to enlarge